Plumbing Estimate Template

 An estimate describes what the finished work will look like and how much it’ll cost to complete.
 This is the first step in any project.
 An estimate sets the expectations for the client, and you don’t move forward until they sign off on it.

-An invoice is the final bill you send to the client for the completed work.
+A plumbing invoice is the final bill you send to the client for the completed work.
 This is the last step of the project.
 The amount on the invoice might be different from the amount on the estimate, depending on how much the work might have changed during the project.

 That depends on how you’re doing it!
 If you’re using pen and paper, it could take a while to write down your contact details, add the customer’s information, write in all your line items from memory, and tally up the costs in your head.